gbzan/gVXR-Tutorials/README.md

 - Use the forum on SourceForge: [https://sourceforge.net/p/gvirtualxray/discussion/](https://sourceforge.net/p/gvirtualxray/discussion/);
 - Subscribe to the mailing list: [https://sourceforge.net/projects/gvirtualxray/lists/gvirtualxray-discuss](https://sourceforge.net/projects/gvirtualxray/lists/gvirtualxray-discuss)
 - Check the technical documentation, e.g. calling `help(gvxr)` for help on the Python package or something like `help(gvxr.createNewContext)` for a specific function.
+- Look at the [cheat sheet](CHEAT_SHEET.md) that lists all the gVXR's functions used in the tutorial notebooks.
+It also includes the help messages to describe the purpose of each function.

 ## How to cite